michaelwenk/sherlock-frontend/README.md

 #### Start

-To start this service (in detached mode) use
+To start this service (in detached mode) use:

     docker run -d -p 3001:3000 --name webcase-frontend webcase-frontend

-which outputs a conatiner

 #### Stop